ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

 2. Download the appropriate [{{site.data.keyword.Bluemix_notm}} Provider](https://github.com/IBM-Cloud/terraform-provider-ibm/releases) plugin for your system and extract the archive.
 You should see the  `terraform-provider-ibm_VERSION` binary plugin file.

-3. For non-Windows systems, create a `.terraform.d/plugins` directory in your user's home directory and to place the binary file inside of it.
+3. For non-Windows systems, create a `.terraform.d/plugins` directory in your home directory and place the binary file inside of it.
 Use the following commands for reference.

   ```
   mkdir -p $HOME/.terraform.d/plugins